Schools in Lakeland: A comprehensive guide

 Students who meet high school graduation requirements and successfully complete the IB Diploma Programme will earn an IB Diploma.

 There are currently two high schools in Polk County that offer IB programs: Bartow High School and Haines City High School.
-Lakeland students zoned for George Jenkins High School, Kathleen High School, and Lakeland High School seeking IB would attend Bartow High School.
-Lakeland students zoned for Lake Gibson High School or Tenoroc High School would attend Haines City High School’s IB program.
-Learn more about the IB program.
+Lakeland students zoned for George Jenkins, Kathleen, and Lakeland High Schools seeking IB would attend Bartow High School.
+Lakeland students zoned for Lake Gibson or Tenoroc High Schools would attend Haines City High School’s IB program.

-The open application priority period for AICE and IB programs during the following school year usually opens around January.
+The open application priority period for AICE and IB programs for the following school year usually opens around January.

 Students who earn AICE or IB diplomas would also earn Florida High School diplomas as part of these programs.